 Up to 250 cars line the street, with car owners and enthusiasts gathering to visit and appreciate the wide variety of vehicles on display.
 Some downtown shops and restaurants also stay open late to serve those who come downtown.
-Check the calendar of events on the tourism page for the schedule of upcoming cruise-ins.
+Check the calendar of events for the schedule of upcoming cruise-ins.

 If taking a header from great heights gives you a thrill, check out the bungee operation at Young’s High Bridge, a one-time railroad bridge spanning the Kentucky River next to Wild Turkey Distillery.

 The bridge is also adjacent to the famed S-shaped Tyrone Bridge, the only one of its kind in the U.S. The cantilever-style High Bridge, once the crossing for the Louisville Southern Railroad, is now devoted full-time to bungee enthusiasts thanks to four long-time friends who purchased the bridge and established Vertigo Bungee.

 The jump into the river below is thought to be the only one of its kind in the eastern United States.
 And that plunge of 240 feet is believed to make Young’s High Bridge the highest platform bridge jump in North America.